U.S. pauses J&J COVID-19 vaccine over rare blood clots

 “People are asking me if they should cancel their J&J vaccine appointments and I have told them not to but I know many will and this will stall progress in controlling the pandemic.”

-FDA acting commissioner Janet Woodcock said it expected the pause to be a matter of days, and it was aimed at providing information to healthcare providers so that they can diagnose, treat and report such blood clots.
+However, officials said there had been no similar blood clot cases reported among recipients of the Moderna and Pfizer/BioNTech vaccines, which have accounted for most U.S. vaccinations so far.

+The White House said the pause in the J&J vaccine would not have a “significant” impact on its plan to administer about three million shots per day and a total of 200 million shots before President Joe Biden’s 100th day in office.

-FDA official Peter Marks said that part of the reason for the pause was to warn doctors that administering the standard treatments for clots can cause tremendous harm, or be fatal.
+FDA’s Marks said part of the reason for the pause was to warn doctors that administering the standard treatments for clots can cause tremendous harm in these cases, or be fatal.

 Most of the available J&J vaccine has been used in the United States due to production issues that have limited the company’s supply.
-As of April 12, more than 6.8 million doses of the J&J vaccine had been administered in the United States, compared with more than 180 million shots combined of the Moderna and Pfizer/BioNTech shots.
+As of April 12, more than 6.8 million doses of the J&J vaccine had been administered in the United States, representing about one reported case per million people.

-U.S. health officials said during a press briefing there had been no similar blood clot cases reported among recipients of the Pfizer/BioNTech of Moderna vaccines.

 All six cases involved women between the ages of 18 and 48, and the symptoms occurred six to 13 days after vaccination.